alexisnsns/pizzanalyst/README.md

-# connectislice
+# Pizzanalyst

-A Django app which allows you to search for pizzerias in Connecticut.
+A Django app which allows you to create your own pizzeria wiki